joshuam/typewriter.js/README.md

 typewriter.js
 =============

-A small js library that simulates a typewriter on canvas
+A small js library that simulates a typewriter

 Requires jQuery